EPiC: Efficient Video Camera Control Learning with Precise Anchor-Video Guidance: : An Efficient Framework for Camera Control Learning

-Our key idea is to enable controllable video generation through precise anchor-video guidance. \cref{fig:architecture} illustrates the overall architecture of our framework.
+The overall framework is illustrated in~\cref{fig:architecture}.
 We first construct precisely aligned anchor and source videos as training input-output pairs with a visibility-based masking strategy~(\cref{sec:construct_pesudo_anchor_video}).
 Then, we introduce a lightweight \ctrlnet{} that learns to reconstruct the source video from the anchor video efficiently~(\cref{sec:model}).
 Finally, we describe our training and inference details~(\cref{inference}).